Student Loan Calculator

 Frequently Asked Questions

-Monthly student loan payments are calculated using the amortization formula: M = P ร [r(1+r)^n] / [(1+r)^n - 1], where P is the loan balance, r is the monthly interest rate (annual rate รท 12), and n is the number of months.
+Monthly student loan payments are calculated using the amortization formula: M = P x [r(1+r)^n] / [(1+r)^n-1], where M is monthly payment, P is loan balance, r is monthly interest rate (APR / 12 / 100), and n is number of payments (years x 12).
+Our calculator does this automatically.

 Extra payments can dramatically reduce both interest paid and payoff time.
 For example, on a $30,000 loan at 6% over 10 years, paying an extra $100/month saves approximately $2,400 in interest and reduces the payoff time by 2.5 years.